eddiewebb/json-resume/src/content/projects/creations/pipeline-flow.md

 ![Sample flow with parallel jobs and staggered deployments](/img/flow-summary.png)

-## Components

-There are two main components to this plugin.
+There are two main components to this plugin; Fancy flow diagram visualization, and ability for builds to embed deployments as intermediate steps.

 ### Visualization